-The research experiences that can be gained from a mentor-mentee relationship offer benefits for both mentors and mentees.
+A de-identified report from mentor and mentee evaluations is compiled annually to facilitate improvements in the program.
 After each mentored research experience both mentor and student receive an electronic mentor or mentee survey consisting of approximately twenty-three questions; including a Likert scale and opened ended responses.
+Sample data collected and free text responses are shown below.